pillow cover

 cotton and blends of polyester

-cotton fabric, often printed in bright designs and gay colors, which are most often floral.
+cotton fabric, often printed in bright designs, which are most often floral.
 It is used for draperies, slipcovers, bedspreads, upholstery, and now mens’ and boys’ shirts, and ladies’ and girls’ dresses.

 cretonne